 Bone Density and Dental Implants

 While the dental implant procedure may be commonly known, some elements of implants are less known, including bone grafting.
-Dental implants can promote and stimulate bone growth in your jaw or skull by taking the place of a missing tooth and acting like a live tooth root.
-The bone grows and integrates with the dental implant like it would an actual tooth root.
+Dental implants can stimulate bone growth in your jaw or skull by acting like a live tooth root, with the bone growing and integrating into the threads of the dental implant.

-However, deterioration of bone density starts happening almost immediately after a tooth is lost.
-After a long period of time, the bone density in the area may not be stable enough to support a dental implant.
-A bone graft is a popular option for people who still want a dental implant.
+However, bone density deterioration starts almost immediately after a tooth is lost.
+If too much time passes, the bone density in the area may not be stable enough to support a dental implant.
+In these instances, a bone graft is a popular option for people who still want a dental implant.

 Bone Graft Surgery

-Many of our patients need a bone graft before we can place a dental implant.
-The bone grafting procedure is well-known among dentists and isn’t something that is scary or frightening.
-We may recommend a bone graft or multiple reasons, including the following:
+The bone grafting procedure is well-known among dentists, and it isn’t scary or frightening.
+Many of our patients need a bone graft before we can place a dental implant, and we may recommend the procedure for multiple reasons, including the following:

 - Gum Disease.